EatenBaguette/itp/scratch/README.md

 - It collected more than one because I didn't hide it so there were multiple collisions.
 - I made it get hidden when touched.
 - I needed a way to reset the count, so I made it so that clicking the flag resets the game.
 It shows all the berries, sets the berry count to zero, and sets the starting position and size of the fox.
-- Now to fiure out how to make them drop when hit by the bear.
+- Now to figure out how to make them drop when hit by the bear.
 - I created a variable called Fox X Position and another called Fox Y Position and set it equal to the foxes x and y positions so that the berries would know where the fox position is.
 - I sent a message when a key is pressed and the fox is touching the bear.
-- I recieved the message by the berry, created a clone of the berry at the position of the fox.
+- I received the message by the berry, created a clone of the berry at the position of the fox.
-- this resulted in recieving hundreds of berries.
+- this resulted in receiving hundreds of berries.
 - I made it so it would set the value of berries collected to zero when touching the bear.
 - It still was saying many berries.
 - I made it drop the berry a random value away from the fox.
 - Now the issue is it makes a new clone every time a key is pressed while touching the bear.
 I need it to make a number of clones equal to how many berries are collected.
 - I just realized its not setting the x and y of the clones, its moving the actual berry which I don't want.
-  - f
+  - I just didn't want that because it moved the position of the actual berry, but I realized I can just quickly add a default position that each berry returns to when I click the flag and I don't need to bother with clones
+- I made this work by adding three code blocks to each berry:
+  1. The first resets it to default position.
+  2. The second
+  2. The second checks for a signal from the fox for when the fox is touching the bear.

 ### Level Design